Medication abortion

 Fertility / birth control

-Fertility returns very quickly after a medical abortion.
+Fertility returns very quickly after a medication abortion.
 If you do not wish to become pregnant soon after, it is recommended to start on birth control the day after taking the misoprostol pills (the second medication).
 Research shows that those who do not start a birth control method at the time of an abortion have about a 50% chance of having another pregnancy within two years.

 We will speak with you about birth control options during your appointment.
-If you want an IUD or an implant we can insert one for you after a medical abortion is complete or at the end of an aspiration abortion.If you want an IUD we can arrange the insertion appointment at our clinic.
-If you are eligible and want to get an IUD for free through the Safe Methods program, it needs to be put in within two weeks of your final follow-up appointment.
+If you want an IUD or an implant we can insert one for you after a medication abortion is complete or at the end of an procedural abortion.
+If you want an IUD we can arrange the insertion appointment at our clinic.
+IUDs are free for patients with MSP coverage

 If you do not have MSP coverage the cost of an IUD or implant insertion is $230, plus the cost of the device itself.